GabeScott/standard-works-vault/General Conference/1984 April - Counsel to the Saints.md

 I carry with me a statement of the Lord from the Book of Mormon, which my brethren of the Twelve have heard me quote.
 The passage reads as follows:

 “No weapon that is formed against thee shall prosper; and every tongue that shall revile against thee in judgment thou shalt condemn.
-This is the heritage of the servants of the Lord, and their righteousness is of me, saith the Lord.”
-(3 Ne.
-22:17.)
+This is the heritage of the servants of the Lord, and their righteousness is of me, saith the Lord.” ([[3 Nephi 22.17|3 Ne.
+22:17]].)

 Brothers and sisters, this is the work of the Lord.
 This is His church on the earth.
 He has entrusted His church to the care of humble men, who have extraordinary responsibilities.
 We need your faith, your support, and your constant prayers.